kelseyhightower/kube-cert-manager/README.md

 ### Deleting a Certificate

-Deleting a certificate object will cause the `kube-cert-manager` to delete the Kubernetes TLS secret holding the LetsEncrypt certificate and private key.
+Deleting a certificate object will cause the `kube-cert-manager` to delete the Kubernetes TLS secret holding the Let's Encrypt certificate and private key.

 ```
 kubectl delete certificates hightowerlabs-dot-com